 They really are thorn-proof, they fit well enough that you can still have full finger motion, and the elbow-length cuff helps protect your arms from scratches.

 After I got these gloves, I pretty much gave up wearing any other kind.
-In fact, I’ve worn them so much I could use another pair (yes, that’s a hint for any of friends and family that are reading this!)
+In fact, I’ve worn them so much I could use another pair (yes, that’s a hint).

-If your gardener likes to plant tulips, daffodils, and all kinds of other bulbs, this bulb planting tool* is a huge time saver!
+If your gardener likes to plant tulips, daffodils, and all kinds of other bulbs, this bulb planting tool* is a must!

 I prefer one with a shaft that is a little longer so you can stay standing while you drill the holes.